-Steve McCurry, a former National Geographic’s photographer, has 9 composition tips to help you capture better photos of your subject.
+Steve McCurry, a former National Geographic’s photographer, has 9 composition tips that apply equally to photography and video:

 The ‘rule of thirds’ mentioned in the above video can also be applied to video journalism – especially for interviews that will be shown in ‘landscape’ mode on TV or a desktop computer.
 This guide from Chris Shumway at the University of Georgia explains how to approach framing and composing your video shots.